raspi0124/Japanese-font-for-TinyMCE/readme.txt

 Version 4.25: Made Gutenberg option default & Upgraded required version to >5.0 & Updated Tested version & Added warning when Advanced Editor Tools plugin is installed.
 Version 4.26: Reverted previous change of making Gutenbeg Option default as it caused fatal damage to certain websites.
 Version 4.27: Improved url generation method for dismissing notices & Fixed: Advanced warning not being dissmissable.
+Version 4.28: Fixed Bug: Notices not being dissmissable when wordpress installed in subdirectory.
+(Thanks to @tw_toto for reporting this bug)